-Hot weather is here and sharing safety tips is always important!
+Hot weather is here and sharing safety tips is always essential!

-You want to take your dog with you everywhere – it’s summer now!
-But it’s 90 degrees out and your best friend will melt in the car.
+You want to take your dog everywhere – it’s summer now!
+But it’s 90 degrees out, and your best friend will melt in the car.
 So you stay home and hang out in the yard instead.
-If you’re still concerned and not sure how hot is too hot for your dog?
+Are you still concerned and unsure how hot is too hot for your dog?
 Your dog doesn’t sweat as we do!
-Heat dissipates through their ears, panting, and their paws.
+Heat dissipates through their ears, panting, and paws.

 Read on for more hot weather safety tips for dogs.